Baxromumarov/budget-tracker/README.md

 Currently there are no automated tests.
 Recommended smoke checks:

 1. Start the stack (`docker compose up --build`).
-2. Visit `http://localhost:5173`, create a user, add transactions, and verify summary updates in real time.
+2. Visit `http://localhost:5173`, register a new account, and verify login redirects to the dashboard.
+3. Add, edit, and delete transactions; confirm the table and monthly summary update immediately.
-3. Download CSV/JSON reports and inspect the contents.
+4. Export CSV/JSON reports for the active month and inspect the files.
-4. Hit `http://localhost:8000/docs` to explore and test endpoints directly.
+5. Hit `http://localhost:8000/docs` to explore and test endpoints directly (authorise with the JWT returned from login).

 ## Next Steps

-- Add authentication and per-user sessions.
+- Add refresh tokens or session revocation lists for stronger security.
 - Introduce automated unit/integration tests (e.g., pytest & React Testing Library).
 - Extend reporting (e.g., yearly dashboards, charts).
 - Integrate background job processing for scheduled exports or alerts.